custom-components/ble_monitor/docs/ha_ble.md

 ### Introduction

 BLE monitor has created support for your own DIY sensors, by introducing our own BLE format that can be read by BLE monitor, called `HA BLE`.
-This format tries to create a flexible format that can be customized to your own needs.
-At the moment, it is still Work in Progress, as sensors in HA are not created automatically.
-This will be added in a future release.
-For testing purposes, you can create sensors in HA by modifying this line in [const.py](https://github.com/custom-components/ble_monitor/blob/master/custom_components/ble_monitor/const.py#L860).
-Note that this file is overwritten on each BLE monitor update.
+This format tries to provide an energy efective, but still flexible BLE format that can be customized to your own needs.
+A proof of concept is the latest [ATC firmware](https://github.com/pvvx/ATC_MiThermometer), which is supporting our new HA BLE format (firmware version 3.7 and up).

-The data format has changed from earlier versions, in BLE monitor 8.0 HA BLE is using a new, more efficient, format.
+The data format has changed from earlier versions, starting with BLE monitor version 8.1.0 HA BLE is using a new, more efficient, format.
 Note that The old format will be deprecated soon.

+### The HA BLE format

 The `HA BLE` format can best be explained with an example.
 A BLE advertisement is a long message with bytes (bytestring).